 Over the Thanksgiving holiday weekend, someone hacked into a third-party system and captured information on hundreds of credit cards.
 Among these, our operations team found that 30 different Bento cards from different customers had been compromised.
 One of these cards was a Bento corporate card.

 As soon as the breach was discovered, the cards were cancelled and the account holders were notified.
-Our customer support team set aside their pumpkin pie and kicked into high gear to make things right.
+Our operations and customer support teams set aside their pumpkin pie and kicked into high gear to make things right.

 Because the fraud hit one of our cards, we saw exactly how our controls mitigated the damage.
 The fraudsters tried to make several charges of $30,000 each on mysterious websites based overseas.
-But the card wasn’t set up to allow those charges.
+But the card wasn’t set up to allow those charges, stopping fraud in its tracks.
 Our CFO received several messages about declined charges, followed by a message that the card had been cancelled because it had been compromised.
 It all happened in a matter of minutes.

 A lot of our clients saw declined charges over the holiday weekend, most of which were perfectly normal.
 Maybe an employee pulled out the wrong card while shopping on Small Business Saturday, leading to a denied charge of $50 or so at a local toy store.
 That’s no big deal.
 Those things happen.
 Using Bento saved you and your employee the hassle of figuring out reimbursement.